Where the next dollar goes.

 Saved to this browser only.
 Clearing site data wipes it — use the share link to keep a copy or send it to a partner.

 Most people land on box two, three, or four — the match, the high-interest debt, or the safety net.
 That’s the working part of the order.
-The later boxes (Roth, HSA, more 401(k), mega backdoor) matter more once the foundation is set.
+The later boxes (Roth and HSA, then more 401(k)) matter more once the foundation is set.
 The order doesn’t move even if you skip a step early; a missed match doesn’t make a 529 the right next dollar.

 One unchecked box, this week.